 Train Him Not to Lay Down Between Your Legs

-One solution is to train your dog not to lie down between your legs and teach him to lie down in his bed or any other place you choose.
+One route is to teach him to lie down in his own bed, or any spot you pick, instead of between your legs.

 1. Don’t Reinforce the Behavior